nymann/sql-column-parser/README.md

 CREATE INDEX users_name_idx ON users USING btree (name);
 ```

-The output would then be a list of columns of type:
+The output would then be a list of columns of type Table is available:
 ```Py
 @dataclasses.dataclass
 class Table: